 Once you have identified the characteristics that make up your ideal candidate, then you should determine the value, or weight, of each characteristic.
 Are some data points ‘must have’ or just ‘nice to have’?
 Assign a value to each characteristic on your list, and keep this list available when you are interviewing and hiring candidates.
 Make sure your initial talent assessor is weighing these characteristics upfront, so that reps who do not match are removed from consideration early in the process.
 The list will be a useful tool to help you compare a new team member’s success to how closely they fit the items on your list.

 It’s typical for the characteristics and their weights to change as your business matures and changes.
-Set a regular time (quarterly, semi-annually or annually) to re-evaluate your ideal candidate persona.
+Set a regular time (quarterly, semi-annually or annually) to re-evaluate your sales recruiting process and ideal candidate persona.
 It’s also important to remember that the persona will change from position to position, so you will likely have multiple lists.

 We have seen phenomenal results from employers who follow this practice; they are finding great candidate fits faster and more efficiently, and they’re building superior sales teams.
 Investing in this process early on will save your team time, and money, in the long run.

-Want to learn how you can bring more ideal candidates into your pool?
+Want to learn how you can bring more ideal candidates into your sales recruitment pool?
 Check out the 10 Ways to Attract Top Sales Talent.